Union Station (Northampton, Massachusetts): Restoration of service

 In order to shorten travel times on the Vermonter and add additional local service to serve the populated Connecticut River Valley, the Conn River Line was rebuilt with $73 million in federal American Recovery and Reinvestment Act money and $10 million in state funds.

 The Vermonter was rerouted to the line on December 29, 2014, stopping at Northampton, and Greenfield.
 A temporary accessible platform was built at Northampton for the start of service, intended to be replaced by a permanent 400 foot-long platform by the end of 2015.
 The permanent platform was planned to be bid in combination with an underpass connecting the Norwottuck Rail Trail (part of the Mass Central Rail Trail) with the Northampton Bikeway north of downtown.
 However, the underpass was bid separately in 2016.
-Construction on a smaller project, which will extend the existing platform to 146 feet, began in April 2019.
+Construction on a smaller project, extended the existing platform to 146 feet, began in April 2019.
 The $1.6 million project was nearly complete by mid-June.

 In 2016, over 17,000 passengers boarded or alighted at the station, significantly exceeding a 2009 projection of 10,000 annual riders.
-On August 30, 2019, Amtrak extended two daily Amtrak-operated Hartford Line round trips (branded as Valley Flyer) to Greenfield as a pilot program.
+On August 30, 2019, Amtrak extended two daily Amtrak-operated Hartford Line round trips (branded as the Valley Flyer) to Greenfield as a pilot program.

-The former station building, associated 200-space parking lot, and the Tunnel Bar that operates under the building in the under-track passage, were purchased by the business entities Harmonic Rock Realty LLC and Notch 8 Inc. in 2013 for $2.55 million.
-The current owners have added a new 200-seat banquet facility called Union Station Banquets and a bar called Platform Sports Bar.